fyfserena/beautiful-jekyll/_posts/2021-03-19-album_project.md

 - Deploy my code using CodePipeline
 - Create a AWS CloudFormation template for the stack

-While building this web app, I familiar myself with
+While building this web app, I familiarized myself with

 CodePipeline, CloudFormation, Angular framework, REST API.